 The storm water management practices covered by this Agreement are depicted in the reduced copy of a portion of the construction plans, as shown below.
-The practices include two (2) wet detention basins, two (2) infiltration basins, and all associated pipes, outlet control structures, grass swales, earthen berms, and other components of these practices and private storm sewer.
-All the noted storm water management practices are located within drainage easements in Outlots 1 and 2 of the subdivision plat, as noted in Exhibit A.
+The practices include five (5) wet detention basins, two (2) infiltration basins, two (2) rain gardens, one (1) dry detention basin, and all associated pipes, outlet control structures, grass swales, earthen berms, and other components of these practices.